pydanny/pydanny-v2/_posts/posts2019/writing-a-blog-tester.md

 assert times_5(4) == 20
 ```

-Once saved as `testfile.py`, then `subprocess.Popen()` is run the code and capture the results.
+Once saved as `testfile.py`, then `subprocess.Popen()` runs the code and captures the results.
 Any errors are reported to the user.
-If you have `assert times_5(4) == 200`, it's going to throw an `AssertionError`.
+If you change it to `assert times_5(4) == 200`, it's going to throw an `AssertionError` because 5 times 4 isn't 200.

 # The Code

 You'll notice that there is no highlighting in `md_testrunner.py` below.
 The reason is that if I did that, it breaks the testing process.

 ```
 """